 YES!
-The hepatitis B vaccine has proven to be safe and highly effective for newborns, infants, children and adults (including people who are pregnant).
-The vaccine is a series, typically given as three shots over a six-month period that will provide a lifetime of protection.
-There is also a 2-dose vaccine option in the U.S. You cannot get hepatitis B from the vaccine - there is no human blood or live virus in the vaccine.
+The good news is that there is a safe and effective vaccine for hepatitis B. The vaccine is a series, typically given as three shots over a six-month period that will provide a lifetime of protection.
+You cannot get hepatitis B from the vaccine - there is no human blood or live virus in the vaccine.